 C. Analysis Plan

-Under the Final Rule, HUD program participants must include a review of progress achieved since submission of a prior AFH.
-This includes a summary of progress achieved in meeting the goals set forth in the prior AFH and associated metrics and milestones of the prior AFH, and the identification of any barriers that impede or prevented the achievement of goals.
+Under the final rule, HUD program participants must include a review of progress achieved since submission of a prior AFH, if applicable.
+PHAs were not required to submit an Analysis of Impediments prior to the final rule, and thus, will provide a review of progress achieved after its initial submission of this Assessment Tool.
+The review should include a summary of progress achieved in meeting the goals set forth in the prior AFH and associated metrics and milestones of the prior AFH, and the identification of any barriers that impede or prevented the achievement of goals.

 17. Reason(s) Display of OMB Expiration Date Inappropriate